-1. New Students (first time attending college)
+- 1. New Students (first time attending college) - a.

-- a.
 Complete the Application for Admission form (provided in the back of this catalog).
 A \$20 non-refundable application fee must accompany the completed application form.
 (If you have applied to another Connecticut Community College, you do not pay the fee again.)
 High school seniors may take the completed application and fee to their high school's guidance office to be mailed to the College.
 Official high school transcripts and/or proof of high school completion must be submitted upon high school graduation. - b.
 Submit proof of high school completion.
-Adult students may submit other evidence of high school completion such as a photocopy of the original high school diploma in lieu of official transcripts.
-Students who have completed the high school equivalency test should submit a copy of their GED Certificate with the Application for Admission form.
-Adults who have not graduated from high school and those who are home schooled are strongly encouraged to take the GED examination.
+High school seniors are encouraged to have their final transcript sent to Three Rivers upon graduation.
+Students may submit other evidence of high school completion such as a photocopy of the original high school diploma in lieu of official transcripts.
+Students who have completed the high school equivalency test should submit a copy of their GED Certificate.
 Once an applicant has submitted official transcripts from another school, they become the property of the College and will not be returned to the student.
 This applies even if the applicant does not enroll. - c.
 Take the Computerized Placement Test (CPT).
 The CPT assesses the student's basic skills in mathematics, reading and writing.
 Information about the test and instructions on how to prepare for and schedule the test is provided to new students at their new student workshop appointment, provided with the acceptance letter.
-More information on this requirement is included in the Additional Admissions Information section of this catalog.
-Students who scored 450 or higher on the verbal or essay portion of the SAT, and/or scored 550 or higher on the math portion of the SAT may be waived from the CPT.
-(Transfer students from other colleges please see next page.) - d.
-Submit evidence of the immunization requirements.
-Connecticut State Law requires all full-time students and part-time matriculating (degree and certificate seeking) students born after 1956, and enrolled in post-secondary schools to provide proof of adequate immunization against measles, mumps and rubella; and varicella (chicken pox) for those born in the

-United States after 1979, and for all those born outside the United States.
+More information on this requirement, including eligibility for a waiver from the placement test, is included in the Additional Admissions Information section of this catalog. - d.
+Submit evidence of the immunization.
+Connecticut State Law requires all full-time students and part-time matriculating (degree and certificate seeking) students born after 1956, and enrolled in post-secondary schools to provide proof of adequate immunization against measles, mumps and rubella; and varicella (chicken pox) for those born in the United States after 1979, and for all those born outside the United States.
 Students must have two doses of each vaccine administered at least one month apart with the first dose given on or after the first birthday.
-More information, including exemptions from this requirement, is provided in the Registration and Records section of this catalog.
+For more information on the State Immunization Policy, including exemptions from this requirement, refer to the Immunization Form in the Admissions section of the College's home page at: www.trcc.commet.edu.

+completion of special application materials available

+from the Admissions Office.
+For details, please see

+the Connecticut Community Colleges Nursing

+Program in the Admissions section of this catalog.be re

+they

+colle

+or his

+tion

-- e.
-Admission to the Nursing Program requires the completion of special application materials available from the Admissions Office.
-For details, please see the Connecticut Community Colleges Nursing Program in the Admissions section of this catalog. - f.
+e.
+Admission to the Nursing Program requires the

+f.
 All students must complete the admissions process including the computerized placement test (if applicable) before registration.
 Applicants are encouraged to complete the admissions and financial aid process at least 6 weeks prior to their intended first semester.
 After placement testing (if applicable), new students attend a freshman advising seminar to learn more about planning their program of study and to register for classes.

-2. Transfer Students
+2.Transfer Students